jake-learns/Code-In-Place-2024-Final-Project/README.md

 Additional thanks goes out to [Bob](https://codeinplace.stanford.edu/public/user/zxtfGx5IJFaKA4BmajxSDzzIP7d2) for allowing the use of his image and voice for a special boss, which is enabled in the Options.

+## Stretch Goals/Work In Progress
+- Boss Animation
+- Enemy Explosions on death
+- The enemy is animated, from a sprite perspective.
+There just isn't an explosion on death.
+- The boss has no animation, it's just a static image.
+I would want that to cycle through images to appear animated like the other sprites.
+- I'd like to add more enemy diversity with different shot patterns. power ups and improvements for you bullets
+- Decoupling of the players shots so each bullet has it's own collision
+- Figure out this weird stutter that happens on respawn